 Louisiana duck season opens while Texas hunters continue to do well

 Perhaps the hunters most affected by the opening day pressure were the goose hunters who set up on fields with good populations of speckle bellied geese.
+Almost every hunter I spoke with who was chasing geese said the birds were really spooky and hard to decoy.
 Most of the hunters who shot any numbers of birds keyed in on small groups of birds rather than big bunches in order to get them into shooting range.
 Look for these birds to also calm down as the hunting pressure evens out.
 The amount of geese coming into the area on a daily basis certainly gives local hunters something to look forward to.
 In the weeks ahead a few things are going to become more important as the weather and conditions get progressively colder and more difficult.

 For now the forecast looks good for local waterfowl hunters as cooler temps appear to be here for a while and that's always a welcome change.
 The strong north winds have pushed a few birds out of the areas but look for those numbers to build back up soon with new birds just now entering our area plus many will return once the big north winds die down and slowly swing south and east.
 Water levels in the tidal marshes will be a concern as usual during this time of year when the fronts dump all the water and leave nothing behind.
 Many areas that are prime habitat become expansive mud flats at this time of the year and are only accessible with a surface drive motor or long tail.
 When the water levels return the ducks won't be far behind.
 If the first few days are any indication of how the season is going to turn out then it may be a bumpy ride for a bit until both better numbers of birds and more conducive weather show up and stay for a while.